WELCOME — Thanks for dropping by!

 From there, I wrote for that publisher and others for a few years.
 I ended up teaching at that college, and eventually transitioned into corporate training.
 That’s where I’ve been for the past quarter century, working for FranklinCovey to present seminars and speaking around my own books as well.
 Between Franklin Covey and other situations, I’ve passed the 3000 mark in speaking engagements over the years.

 During that time, I kept writing.
-From curriculum, I transitioned to magazine articles and book chapters.
+From curriculum, I transitioned to magazine articles and book chapters and books.

 - I’ve written 5 books since 2006.